skip to content

 Prepayments are only necessary for single transactions over £10,000.

-Where prepayments for a single institution total over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where prepayments for a single institution total over £200,000, send supporting details to CRA by 1 September.

 Detailed supporting working papers must be retained for audit inspection.

-If the expenditure or income that is being accrued or deferred relates to a transaction with another institution (e.g. internal trading) please check with the General Ledger Helpdesk before posting the journal.
+If the expenditure or income that is being accrued or deferred relates to a transaction with another institution (for example internal trading) check with the General Ledger Helpdesk before posting the journal.
 The Helpdesk will be able to check that the other institution is making the equal and opposite accrual or deferral.
 This is important to ensure that the elimination of internal transactions is correct.

 Matching the source of funds for related expenditure and income

-Recording expenditure against the same SoF as the related income is an important process for institutions.
+Recording expenditure against the same source of funds (SoF) as the related income is an important process for institutions.

-To achieve the transfer between sources of funds by a GL journal, the net balance of each type of expenditure by a GL journal is moved/transferred using the original expenditure transaction code for both the debit and credit entries of the journal.
+Raise a GL journal to move the net balance of each type of expenditure to the correct SoF.
+Use the original expenditure transaction code for both the debit and credit entries of the journal.

 Example:

-• Initially all your photocopying paper expenditure (transaction code ESFZ) was coded against SoF AAAA
+• Initially all photocopying paper expenditure (transaction code ESFZ) was coded against SoF AAAA.

 • However, the institution used £100 worth of paper when it was running off posters for an exhibition.